adamkazerou/adamkazerounian_bms225areal/README.md

-# adamkazerounian_bms225areal
+# Adam Kazerounian
-this is my repo for bms225a for real
+this is my repo for bms225a.
+My work is organized as follows:
-- 'code' all scripts used for analysis
+- `code` all scripts used for analysis
-- 'data' All data used for analysis
+- `data` All data used for analysis
-- 'figures' all figures produced during analysis
+- `figures` all figures produced during analysis